Iy-ke/readme_generator/starter/src/README.md

   ## Installation
-  oahdfl
+  No installation required, its a web app

   ## Usage:
-  aoh
+  usage informatio is found on website

   ## License
   MIT

   ## Contributing
-  aoh
+  use the github repo link for contributions

   ## Testing
-  we
+  as found on website

   ## Questions
-  visit [github/undefined](https:www.github.com/iyke) for source code if you have additional questions, kindly email me at: rt@gmail.com
+  visit [github/iy-ke](https:www.github.com/iy-ke) for source code if you have additional questions, kindly email me at: unadikewilliam@gmail.com